Conflict, migration and the experience of exile

 In turn she put out a second call for stories from IAWRT members, and the project came together.
 Film makers from Philippines, Tunisia, Canada and India came forward with stories about women refugees forced to flee from their countries and take shelter in unknown lands and internally displaced women who remain in their own countries, but whose lives are dislocated.

-The documentary film is entitled Displacement & Resilience: women on the move.
+The documentary film is entitled Displacement & Resilience: women live for a new day.
+It has already won one award at the Short Film Festival, Kolkata, India.

 As the stories came in from the four country directors tasked with bringing out the state of the women caught in conflict, this documentary film focused on the resilience of women refugees.